X0RA/PaperSync/README.md

 PaperSync serves as the backend server component for e-ink display systems.
 It processes and sends formatted data that can be rendered on e-ink displays running the PaperView client software.

+This also includes a React frontend for editing the display elements within a canvas with live update to the e-ink display.

 ## Features
 - JSON-based communication protocol
 - Simple server-client architecture